- Family Considerations

 Nordic Hunting Dog sub-group: Nordic hunting dogs are exactly like they sound- dogs that have been bred to help with hunting game in the nordics, where it gets very cold.
 They are a primitive spitz type breed, but have been want to please their owner, and enjoy retrieving.
 Imagine the mix between a husky and a retriever... sort of.
 Nordic hunting dogs are unique, intelligent, and high energy.
 They are playful and lovable with family but hesitant with strangers.
 Because of their high energy and outdoor nature they are not the best apartment dog, despite their medium size.
 Furthermore, Nordic hunting dogs typically bark a lot- it is one of their main tools in indicating the location of hunting game, so it is bred as a part of them.
 They can be stubborn, but can be a fine dog for a novice if they are trained well from an early age.

-Norwegian Lundehunds for sale or adoption
+Norwegian Lundehunds for adoption